WCEB (Corning, New York): History

-The station began broadcasting a mix of news and rock music from a trailer on the Corning Community College campus on April 1, 1974, with an 18-hour broadcast day.
+The station began broadcasting a mix of news and rock music from a trailer on the Corning Community College campus on April 1, 1974, with an 18-hour broadcast in a day.
 It carried news broadcasts from the UPI Radio network on the hour, and local news on the half-hour.

-It was programmed and staffed completely by students, and was managed by sophomore student David Game, who was the station's first general manager.
-WCEB grew from the school's Radio Club, which had broadcast a closed-circuit signal to the student union for a number of years while exploring the feasibility of a broadcast station.
+WCEB grew out of the school's Radio Club, which had broadcast a closed-circuit signal to the student union for a number of years while exploring the feasibility of a broadcast station.
+WCEB was programmed and staffed completely by students, and was first managed by sophomore student David Game, the station's first general manager.

 Following Game's election as president of the Radio Club in 1973, funding was secured from the school, and Game supervised the project to obtain the necessary Federal Communications Commission license.
 He selected the station's call letters, which stood for "Corning Educational Broadcasting".
 The station's first broadcast was simulcast on local commercial station WCBA.

+The radio station continued to be run by students, including Brian Burquwist, who became general manager in 1986.
+During Burquwist's tenure as general manager, William Bilancio served as program director.

-WCEB's license was cancelled June 2, 2022.
+WCEB's license was cancelled on June 2, 2022.
 It was one of several State University of New York-owned student radio stations whose licenses were allowed to lapse that day, without filing for renewal.